-To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes all day.
+To find out more, your doctor might use a machine called a continuous glucose monitor (CGM) that can test your blood sugar every 5 minutes throughout the day.
 It tests through tiny fibers on a patch stuck on your skin.
 Results are sent wirelessly to a small monitor that you can hold or clip on your belt.
-Some CGM devices even send your results to your doctor's office through a wireless signal.
+Some CGM devices can send your data to your doctor's office through a wireless signal.

 This gadget doesn't take the place of old-school testing, though.
-The device's maker says you need at least one finger-stick every 12 hours to set the device, and suggests regular testing three to four times a day to make sure the numbers match up.
+The device's maker says you need at least one finger-stick every 12 hours to set the device and suggests regular testing three to four times a day to make sure the numbers match up.

 New smartphone, tablet, and computer apps can be good if you don't like writing things down in a journal, says Marisa Moore, a registered dietitian who works with type 2 diabetespatients in Atlanta.